Skip to main content

 Sociology

-• Social and Community Service Manager: Working in one of the "helping professions" requires you to identify and evaluate programs that meet the needs of special populations such as veterans, the elderly or children.
+Social and Community Service Manager: Working in one of the "helping professions" requires you to identify and evaluate programs that meet the needs of special populations such as veterans, the elderly or children.
 You may also focus on serving people affected by substance abuse or poverty.
-They earned a median annual salary of $74,000 in 2021, according to BLS.
+Employees in this role earned a median annual salary of $77,030 in 2023, according to BLS.*

 Discover what else you can do with a sociology degree.